jboolean/wowd-components/README.md

 </script>
 ```

+## Release

+To release a new version run [`npm version`](https://docs.npmjs.com/cli/version) to bump the version number and create a commit.
+Push this commit.
+Then run `npm run publish-please` to build and publish a version to npm.
+To include the changes into the takomaradio.org website, follow the instructions in the template's README.

 ## Directory structure

 The files and directories in `src` are strictly organized into four standard directories.
 The contents of each directory are limited.